PoliticalGraveyard.com

 BROWNSTEIN (Soundex B652) — See also BRANSTEN, BRANSTON, BRAUNSTEIN, BRONSTEIN, BRONSTON, BROWNS, BROWNSBERGER, BROWNSON, CROWNS.

 Brownstein, Irwin R. (1930-1996) — of Brooklyn, Kings County, N.Y.
-Born in New York, New York County, N.Y., November 4, 1930.
-Member of New York state assembly from Kings County 16th District, 1960-63; member of New York state senate, 1964-66 (15th District 1964-65, 23rd District 1966); state court judge in New York, 1967-69, 1969-80.
+Born in Manhattan, New York County, N.Y., November 4, 1930.
+Lawyer; law partner of Sebastian Leone; member of New York state assembly from Kings County 16th District, 1960-63; member of New York state senate, 1964-66 (15th District 1964-65, 23rd District 1966); civil court judge in New York, 1967-68; Justice of New York Supreme Court 2nd District, 1969-80.
 Jewish.
 Member, B'nai B'rith.
 Died of a heart attack in Miami Beach, Miami-Dade County, Fla., March 24, 1996 (age 65 years, 141 days).
 Burial location unknown.

-BROWNYARD (Soundex B656) — See also BRAINARD, BRAINERD, BROWN, DAWNY, ENYART, INYART, MINYARD, MULLOWNY, PINYARD, STANYARNE, VINYARD.
+BROWNYARD (Soundex B656) — See also BRAINARD, BRAINERD, BROWN, DAWNY, ENYART, INYART, MINYARD, MULLOWNY, PINYARD, SINYARD, STANYARNE, VINYARD.

 Browse, Robert H. — of Pleasants County, W.Va.
 Member of West Virginia state house of delegates 1st District, 1877-78.
 Burial location unknown.